Blumenthal Performing Arts

 Tom Gabbard, Blumenthal’s president and CEO, says Broadway is definitely coming back, but it’s happening in steps.
 At the time of this writing, 22 shows have opened, and 13 more are slated to open by the end of 2021.

 That's been possible, Gabbard says, thanks to support from the Shuttered Venue Operating Grant – an infusion of federal funds helping to revive live entertainment events across the country, including right here in Charlotte.
-Particularly in New York, where tourism typically drives Broadway ticket sales, investments in theatrical productions are riskier than usual.

 “Broadway would be dark right now,” Gabbard says, “were it not for that money that provided a backstop on the risk.”